AT-Publishing/website/_howto/2019-10-19---coupon-bitfinex.md

 * Margin markets are funded via a public P2P lending system.
 Identity verification is not needed for lending.
 * Bitfinex opened a derivatives section of the platform in September 2019.

-The user interface on Bitfinex has embedded charts from [TradingView PRO](https://bit.ly/3dGlz3O).
-The charts offer wide range of indicators for technical analysis.

 The Bitfinex exchange is available worldwide.
 There is limitation on margin trade for Americans - however the exchange is still operational from American IP address.
 New users on US IP just have to state they are not American residents.

-**No identity verification is needed other than for fiat withdrawal.** There might be restrictions for Bitfinex futures based on your location.
+**No KYC is needed** other than for fiat deposit/withdrawal.
+There might be restrictions for Bitfinex futures markets based on your location.

 <a rel="nofollow" href="http://bit.ly/the-cat-mouse-game" class="button">Bitfinex Referral Code</a> &nbsp; <a rel="nofollow" href="https://bit.ly/3dGlz3O" class="button">TradingView PRO Referral Code</a>